by Calculated Risk on 3/22/2019 03:01:00 PM

 From the BLS: Regional and State Employment and Unemployment Summary

-Unemployment rates were lower in March in 6 states, higher in 3 states, and stable in 41 states and the District of Columbia, the U.S. Bureau of Labor Statistics reported today.Click on graph for larger image.
+Unemployment rates were lower in February in 4 states and stable in 46 states and the District of Columbia, the U.S. Bureau of Labor Statistics reported today.Click on graph for larger image.

 This graph shows the number of states (and D.C.) with unemployment rates at or above certain levels since January 1976.